-I’ve written about why you need to get yourself to Havana now, my take on the interesting economic situation in CubaB at the moment, and the 15 best things to do in Havana, so it’s only fair I offer you a quick cost breakdown and a few budget tips so you can start planning your trip!
+I’ve written about why you need to get yourself to Cuba now, and the 20 best things to do in Havana, so it’s only fair I offer you a lesson on currency exchange in Cuba and some budget tips so you can start planning your trip!

-As I always stipulate when offering cost breakdowns, what you spend is so personal because it’s based not only on how much you have the ability to spend, but also on what’s important to you.
+And, of course, I told you what to expect in terms of travel costs per day in Cuba.
+But as I always stipulate when offering cost breakdowns, what you spend is so personal because it’s based not only on how much you have the ability to spend, but also on what’s important to you.

 If you speak Spanish, you can ask around and figure out the distinction.
 If you don’t speak Spanish, expect your taxi fares to be large.
 And as I mentioned above, haggle.
 Most of them will start at a price nearly double what they would actually be willing to accept for a fare.

-5. Spend your first day finding some markets that sell fruits and vegetables, find a bakery, ask about locating some eggs, and plan to eat at least one meal a day outside of a restaurant.
+Spend your first day finding some markets that sell fruits and vegetables, find a bakery, ask about locating some eggs, and plan to eat at least one meal a day outside of a restaurant.
 This keeps costs down significantly and as an added bonus, tends to be a lot healthier.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.